joshuadavidthomas/django-language-server/docs/index.md

 ## Features

-**None.**
+**Almost none!**

 😅

-However, the foundation has been laid:
+Well, we've achieved the bare minimum of "technically something":

+- [x] Template tag autocompletion
+    - It works! ...when you type `{%`
+    - That's it.
+That's the feature.

+The foundation is solid though:

 - [x] Working server architecture
-    - [x] Server implementing the Language Server Protocol written in Rust
+    - [x] Language Server Protocol implementation in Rust
-    - [x] Python agent running as a persistent process within the Django project's virtualenv
-    - [x] Server-agent communication via Protocol Buffers
+    - [x] Direct Django project interaction through PyO3
+    - [x] Single binary distribution with Python packaging
 - [x] Custom template parser to support LSP features
     - [x] Basic HTML parsing, including style and script tags
     - [x] Django variables and filters
     - [ ] Django block template tags
         - Early work has been done on an extensible template tag parsing specification (TagSpecs)
-- [ ] Actual LSP features (coming soon!... hopefully)
+- [ ] More actual LSP features (coming soon!... hopefully)
+    - We got one!
+Well, half of one.
+Only like... dozens more to go? 🎉

+Django wasn't built in a day, and neither was a decent Django language server. 😄

 ## Requirements